siheming/mspypeline/doc/source/settings_and_configuration.rst

   and "Control_Line2" and level 2 corresponds to the technical replicates "Cancer_Line1_Rep1", ... .
 Here, the "Cancer"
   group has a total of 6 children, which are then split in "Line1" and "Line2".
 "Line1" and "Line2" both have 3 children.
 | If a comparison between the "Cancer" and "Control" groups should be performed, the lowest level (level 0) of the Data
   Tree must be chosen for the analysis.
-The results will consequently show the comparison of both level 0 groups "Cancer" and "Control" with all their children.
+Consequently, the results show the comparison of both level 0 groups "Cancer" and "Control" with all their children.
 | On the other hand, if the different cancer and control cell lines should be compared, the second level (level 1) of the
   Data Tree must be selected.
 The results will consequently show the comparison of the four different level 1 groups